jtbonhomme/go-coding-challenge/README.md

 * **Security**: are there any obvious vulnerability ?
 * **Testing**: how thorough are the automated tests ?
 Will they be difficult to change if the requirements of the application were to change ?
 Are there some unit or some integration tests ?
 We're not looking for full coverage (given time constraint) but just trying to get a feel for your testing skills.
 * **Technical choices**: do choices of libraries, databases, architecture etc. seem appropriate for the chosen application ?
-* **Documentation**: is your API well documented ?
+* **Documentation**: is your API documented ?
 With a decent handling of http status code ?
 With curl examples ?
-Does it expose a swagger documentation ?
+Does it expose a modern documentation (swagger-like) ?

 Bonus point (those items are optional):

 * **Scalability**: will technical choices scale well ?
 If not, is there a discussion of those choices in the result.md ?
 * **Production-readiness**: does the code include monitoring ? logging ? proper error handling ?
+* **Authentication**: does the API allows user authentication ?

 ## Notes